unknowuser25555-netizen/Redmi-note-14-pro-obsidian/README.md

 Full credit goes to WildKernels and the original kernel contributors.

-The kernel is referenced here for development/testing purposes and is not claimed as our own work.
+The kernel is not our own work.
+It is shared here for development and testing purposes, with credit given to the original developers.

 ### For Obsidian Developers

-The tested 6.12.30 kernel is available from the original WildKernels repository.
+The tested 6.12.30 kernel is available above, along with the original WildKernels source.

-If this kernel is useful for development, please use the original source and begin work on the Obsidian device tree, custom kernel, custom recovery, and custom ROMs.
+If useful, please use this as a starting point for Obsidian development, including the device tree, kernel, custom recovery, and custom ROM development.

-Hopefully this can help move Redmi Note 14 Pro 4G (Obsidian) development forward.
+Hopefully this helps move Redmi Note 14 Pro 4G (Obsidian) development forward. 🚀